September 20, 2019

 1. Educational history/grades

 2. Letters of recommendation: Three letters written by people who can speak to your work ethic, range of professional interests, and what it is like to work with you.
+Some of these are ideally written by individuals who have supervised your research or clinical work.

-4. Content training: Information about career and research experiences should be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.
+4. Content training: Information about career goals and research experiences should be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.

 Apply Now Student Admissions, Outcomes, and Other Data